 A non-qualified stock option results in no taxable income to the optionee or deduction to Kraft Heinz at the time it is granted.
 An optionee exercising a non-qualified stock option will, at that time, realize taxable compensation in the amount equal to the excess of the then fair market value of the Common Shares over the option exercise price.
-Subject to the applicable provisions of the Code, Kraft Heinz will be entitled to a deduction for federal income tax purposes in the year of exercise in an amount equal to the taxable compensation realized by the optionee.
+Subject to the applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), Kraft Heinz will be entitled to a deduction for federal income tax purposes in the year of exercise in an amount equal to the taxable compensation realized by the optionee.
 The optionee's tax basis in Common Shares received upon exercise is equal to the sum of the option exercise price plus the amount includible in his or her income as compensation upon exercise.